isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Computer Application.md

 *   Students do a series of tasks to share cupcakes with the residents of an old folk’s home.
 *   Software and Skills used – Inkscape, Microsoft Office.
 (MEL, DOP and IMC)
-*   Artefact/s created - cupcake packaging, flyer and PowerPoint slides.
+*   Artefacts created - cupcake packaging, flyer and PowerPoint slides.

 ##### Secondary Two
 (in collaboration with FCE)